ReasonGen-R1: CoT for Autoregressive Image generation models through SFT and RL: Experiment

 To address our final research question, we perform a comparative analysis of our model under two configurations.
 The first configuration involves RL training the model without any entropy loss, allowing the model to learn without any explicit regularization on entropy.
 The second configuration incorporates a fixed entropy loss term, where the entropy of the model's predictions is penalized by a constant value during training.
 This setup allows us to evaluate the impact of adaptive entropy regularization on the model's performance and the stability of RL training.

 As illustrated in Figure~\ref{fig:entropy_entropy}, RL without entropy loss experiences entropy explosion after 100 training steps, resulting in degraded performance.
 On the other hand, applying a fixed entropy penalty of -0.002 causes a continuous decline in entropy, reaching dangerously low levels at step 80, which leads to mode collapse and a sharp decrease in reward.
 These observations highlight the challenges of RL training with interleaved text and images, particularly its sensitivity to entropy loss regularization.
 In contrast, our adaptive entropy loss effectively maintains entropy within an optimal range, ensuring stable training.
+As shown in Table~\ref{tab:ablation_geneval}, RL without entropy loss got a significant performance drop.